Filing Bankruptcy in Texas

 Where to File

 Like every other state, Texas has its own set of property exemptions.
 (To learn more about how property exemptions work generally and which exemptions you may use, see Bankruptcy Exemptions: What Do I Keep When I File for Bankruptcy?)

 In Texas, you may use either the Texas state exemptions, or the federal bankruptcy exemptions.

 The Texas homestead exemption is unlimited as to a dollar amount, although the property cannot exceed 10 acres in town or 100 acres elsewhere.
 Texas caps the combined total of personal property exemptions at $100,000 for families and $50,000 for individuals.
 This total includes tools of the trade.
 Here’s a more complete list of Texas exemptions.

 The Means Test

 When you file for bankruptcy, you must compare your income to the median income for a household of your size in Texas.
 If your income is less than the median, you will be eligible to file for Chapter 7 and, if you choose to file for Chapter 13, you can use a three-year repayment plan (rather than five years).

-Currently, the median Texas income for a one-person household is just over $39,500; these figures change periodically.
+Currently, the median Texas income for a one-person household is around $44,000; these figures change frequently.
 You can find the most recent amounts on the website of the U.S. Trustee at www.justice.gov/ust.
-Click on “Bankruptcy Reform,” and then “Means Testing Information.”
-Or go directly to the Census Bureau table here.
+Click on “Means Testing Information.”

 After you file for bankruptcy but before you receive your discharge, you must take a debtor education course.
 Like the mandatory credit counseling you must take before filing your forms, you must receive debtor education from an agency approved by the U.S. Trustee’s Office.
 Here a list of agencies approved to provide this course in Texas.